This information is provided in edited form as a quick reference and is

 certain qualified programs.

-- Surviving spouses and dependent children receive the health care
+- Surviving spouses and dependent children, in most instances, are

 - Survivors of members whose deaths were duty related might be